Overview

 Treatment for sudden cardiac death includes:

-• Resetting the heart rhythm.
+- Resetting the heart rhythm.
 This is called defibrillation.
-You can do this by using an automated external defibrillator, called an AED, if one is available.
+You can do this by using an automated external defibrillator (AED), if one is available.
 They are found in many public places.

-At the emergency room, health care providers run tests to check for the cause, such as a possible heart attack, heart failure or changes in electrolyte levels.
+At the emergency room, healthcare professionals run tests to check for the cause, such as a possible heart attack, heart failure or changes in electrolyte levels.
 Treatments depend on the causes.

 Medications